pmdarius/CP4I-training/APIC-labs/Developer-Portal/ReadMe.md

 ![alt text][pic6a]

 3\.
-If first time logging in the login page is presented Click **Common Services User Registry**.
+If first time logging in, the login page is presented.
+Click **Techcon LDAP**.

 ![alt text][pic8a]

-2\.
+4\.
 Click on **Manage catalogs**.
 If you are already logged in and continuing from the previous lab, click on the **Home** icon on the left navigation bar.

 ![alt text][pic9]

-3\.
+5\.
 Click on **Sandbox**.

 ![alt text][pic10]

-4\.
+6\.
 Select the **Catalog settings** tab.  **Note:** Depending on how many labs you have completed, your Products list may differ than what is reflected in the screenshot.

 ![alt text][pic11]

-5\.
+7\.
 From the left menu, click on **Portal**.

 ![alt text][pic12]

-6\.
+8\.
 Highlight the **Portal URL** and right click to open URL in new tab or paste it in a new browser tab.
 **Note:** If you get a warning message that your connection is not private, follow the instructions in the previous section.

 ![alt text][pic13]

-7\.
+9\.
 The IBM API Connect Developer Portal provides consumers access to API Catalog information.
 This gives application developers the opportunity to explore and test APIs, register applications, and subscribe to Plans.

 A Portal Administrator can customize the look and feel to their organizational specifications.
 The default Developer Portal looks like the image below.
 Note:  Depending on what you have published, the Products that you see may be different.

 ![alt text][pic14]

-8\.
+10\.
 Some Products are visible to all users without an account depending on the Product visibility setting.
 Additional options are available when you log into the Developer Portal.

 =================================================================================================

 **NOTE:** In this Proof of Technology, Consumer accounts have already been created for you.
 If using the pre-defined Consumer account, go to **Step 11** to log into the Dev Portal with your assigned username and password.
 If you would like to create your own account to access the Portal, follow the steps below.

-9\.
+11\.
 To create your own account, click on **Create an account**.

 ![alt text][pic15]